-We cant claim that have changed the artscene – (which wasn’t our ambition by the way).
+We can’t claim that have we changed the artscene – (which wasn’t our ambition by the way).
 We’re too small for that.

-But through our exhibitions we have shown all involved what’s possible to do – (and not to do).
-And what young artist do in other countries and how they work.
+But through our exhibitions and culture events we have shown all involved what’s possible to do (and not to do).
+And what young artist in other countries do and how they do it.

-And through our Electronic Jazzfestival Re:Conceptions of Jazz and Tuborg International Music Film Festival we tried to show what’s possible with the right people involved and the right way of thinking.
+And through our Electronic Jazzfestival Re:Conceptions of Jazz and Tuborg International Music Film Festival we tried to show what’s possible when you get right people with the right way of thinking involved.

 Thomas started these festivals for one reason only: To show that once you have the right idea, the money will follow.
 He just did what young kids used to do back in 70s in Copenhagen.
 He got his own hands dirty, called people, got them involved etc. As expected things turned out exactly as they did back then.
 Once the idea and element took form, the sponsors entered the scene.
 Both festivals became huge successes.

 Same with our Nepal Nights – the one-day-Nepali-movie-event at Cinemateket in Copenhagen that – according to the Nepalese Ambassador in Denmark – became the biggest promotion of Nepalese Culture in Denmark ever.
 The 3 best movies from that year’s KIMFF festival with After Party.
 NO Freebies – all had to pay.
 More than 100 had to leave because the event sold out.

 All important media covered the event – including Prime Time News with Arpan Thapa.